Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 "Balance and faith," I answered.

 "The fool's journey."
 Bjorn smiled.
 "I was a fool for your mom and had to prove it.
-Your heart and mind must balance any large decision in your life on that razor's edge.
+Your heart and mind must balance any large decision in your life on that edge.
 Then faith makes you take the leap.

 Bjorn walking acros the edge of the blade of his sword across a Fjord.